 Enriched flours and “all-purpose” flours certainly sound healthier than refined white flour, but they are all the same thing.
 Enrichment refers to government mandated processes of adding small amounts of synthetic vitamins and minerals to refined flour after it has been processed.
 As required by law, all refined flour is enriched.

 The only reason flour is “enriched” is because all the good stuff was removed during processing!
 Whole foods are not enriched, only processed foods are enriched.

 Enriched flour does not contain fiber and the synthetic vitamins and minerals that are added back only represent a small portion of the nutrients that were removed during processing.
 Furthermore, your body does not recognize or utilize synthetic nutrients like it does naturally occurring nutrients.
 In addition, the disease-fighting phytochemicals are lost forever during the refinement process and are not added back.

 Nope!
-Whole grain and multi-grain flours are not healthy either.
+Whole wheat and multi-grain flours are not healthy either.
 Flours used in breads are often misrepresented.
 For example, the typical multigrain bread is no more healthful than white bread.

 While it’s great to eat a variety of grains other than just wheat —because variety assures you are exposed to a wide array of phytochemicals, antioxidants and micronutrients nature has to offer—-this approach only works if you eat whole grains.

 I’m so glad you asked, because honestly, I am sure you were getting discouraged.
 When we do use flour, we prefer to select one that uses whole grain, such as brown rice.
 Brown rice is often paired with, almond meal or almond flour, tapicoa and potato starch.